(1830 - 1915)

 Unit: 13th Virginia Infantry

-In 1860 he was a 29-year old lawyer, of some means, living alone at Louisa Courthouse, Virginia.1 He was commissioned Lieutenant in Company D, 13th Virginia Infantry on 17 April 1861.
-He was elected Captain in the Army reorganization of April 1862 to date from 26 April.
+In 1860 he was a 29-year old lawyer of some means living alone at Louisa Courthouse, Virginia.1 He was commissioned Lieutenant in Company D, 13th Virginia Infantry on 17 April 1861 and was elected Captain in the Army reorganization on 26 April 1862.

 On the Campaign

-He was in command of the Regiment as senior officer present.
+He was in command of the Regiment as senior officer present at Sharpsburg.

 The rest of the War

-By October 1863 he was a member of the Confederate House of Delegates representing Louisa County, in Richmond.2
+He resigned his commission on 1 September 1863 and by October was a member of the Confederate House of Delegates representing Louisa County, in Richmond, VA.2

 After the War